 This course is an individually designed work experience in an approved business or organization.
+A student may complete two internships in different semesters and different businesses for up to 6 hours of credit.

-Credit Hours: 3 Prerequisite: Junior standing and consent of internship coordinator
+Credit Hours: 3 Prerequisite: Junior standing, minimum 2.0 GPA, Availability: On demand reliable transportation, and approval of the internship coordinator